What is a BSB number?

 BSB stands for ‘bank, state, branch’, and is a set of 6 characters that identifies where a bank account is in Australia.

-Bendigo Bank uses BSB numbers to identify the bank and branch holding a bank account in Australia.
+National Australia Bank uses BSB numbers to identify the bank and branch holding a bank account in Australia.
 Each branch has its own code, though some banks also have a single, centralised BSB for all their accounts.